ragini-pandey/linkedin-clone/README.md

 # LinkedIn Clone

-A lightweight clone of LinkedIn’s feed experience built with React, Redux Toolkit, Material UI, and Firebase.
+A lightweight clone of LinkedIn’s posts, hashtags and feed feed experience built with React, Redux Toolkit, Material UI and Firebase for backend services and secure user authentication.

 ## 📸 Screenshots
 **Login Page**